nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

 Copy the URL heroku gave you into the URL bar and try it out!

-### Front end Deployment
+### Front end Deployment with Heroku
-Good news!
-Whatever you used to deploy during the front end will still work.
-You'll just need to update your API calls in react to use the deployed URL.
-Once your front end is deployed you'll need to add the new url to the `CORS_ORIGIN_WHITELIST` tuple in the `settings.py`.
+1. Create a new branch in your project named deploy. `git checkout -b deploy`
+2. If you haven't changed your client side fetch urls to hit your new backend make sure you've done this.
+Also make them https.
+3. Add, commit and push any changes and this new branch to your github.
+4. Now create the app in the terminal and give it a name (The name may be taken but if it is just run this again with a new name.) `heroku create -b https://github.com/mars/create-react-app-buildpack.git <app-name>`
+5. Now go to Heroku Profile and click on your new app.
+6. To deploy: You can either follow the "Automatic Deploy" or "Deploy from terminal" steps from above for this app.
+7. Watch the deployment activity either locally or in heroku for errors
+8. Take the heroku url and add it to the `CORS_ORIGIN_WHITELIST` of the server side settings.py file.
+9. Add, commit, push, and deploy that change
+10. If everything builds correctly go to the app in the browser and check it out